A Most Wanted Man poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping A Most Wanted Man against these established plot points, we can identify how Anton Corbijn utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish A Most Wanted Man within the thriller genre.

 Anton Corbijn's Structural Approach